 We have introduced rely-guarantee references, an adaptation of relyguarantee program logics to reasoning about interference among aliases to shared objects.
 The technique generalizes reference immutability, connecting two previously-separate lines of research and addressing a fundamental problem in verifying imperative programs.
 We have shown the technique's usefulness by verifying correctness for several small examples (which are difficult to specify or verify with other approaches) in a prototype implementation.
 Our experience suggests that at least for small examples, the proof burden is reasonable.
 Rely-guarantee references demonstrate that aliasing in program verification can be addressed by adapting ideas from reasoning about thread interference.

 Acknowledgments

-This material is based on research sponsored by NSF grants CNS-0855252 and CCF-1016701 and by DARPA under agreement numbers FA8750-12-C-0174 and FA8750-12-2-0107.
-The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
+This work was supported by NSF grants CNS-0855252 and CCF-1016701; and by DARPA contracts FA8750-12-C-0174 and FA8750-12-2-0107.
 We thank the anonymous referees for their comments, which helped improve the paper.